opengovsg/mockpass/README.md

 which may not always be available (eg, down for maintenance, or no Internet).

-MockPass tries to solves this by providing an extremely lightweight implementation of a SAML 2.0 Identity Provider that returns mock SingPass and CorpPass assertions.
+MockPass tries to solves this by providing an extremely lightweight implementation of an OIDC Provider that returns mock SingPass and CorpPass assertions.
 It optionally provides a mock login page that (badly) mimics the SingPass/CorpPass login experience.